Mexican cuisine: Modern period

 After the Conquest, the Spanish introduced a variety of foodstuffs and cooking techniques, like frying, to the New World.
 Regional cuisines remained varied, with native staples more prevalent in the rural southern areas and Spanish foods taking root in the more sparsely populated northern region.
 European style wheat bread was initially met unfavorably with Moctezuma's emissaries who reportedly described it as tasting of "dried maize stalks".
 On the Spanish side, Bernal Díaz del Castillo complained about the "maize cake" rations on campaign.

-The cuisine of Spain is a Mediterranean cuisine influenced by its Arab period, composed of a number of staples such as olive oil and rice.
+The cuisine of Spain is a Mediterranean cuisine influenced by its Muslim Andalusian period, composed of a number of staples such as olive oil and rice.
 Spanish settlers introduced these staples to the region, although some continued to be imported, such as wine, brandy, nuts, olives, spices, and capers.
 They introduced domesticated animals, such as pigs, cows, chickens, goats, and sheep for meat and milk, raising the consumption of protein.
 Cheese became the most important dairy product.

 The Spanish brought rice to Mexico, along with sugar cane, used extensively creation of many kinds of sweets, especially local fruits in syrup.
 A sugar-based candy craft called alfeñique was imported and is now used for the Day of the Dead.
 Over time ingredients like olive oil, rice, onions, garlic, oregano, coriander, cinnamon, and cloves became incorporated with native ingredients and cooking techniques.
 One of the main avenues for the mixing of the two cuisines was in convents.

 Despite the influence of Spanish culture, Mexican cuisine has maintained its base of corn, beans and chili peppers.
 Natives continued to be reliant on maize; it was less expensive than the wheat favored by European settlers, it was easier to cultivate and produced higher yields.
 European control over the land grew stronger with the founding of wheat farms.
 In 18th century Mexico City, wheat was baked into leaved rolls called pan francés or pan español, but only two bakers were allowed to bake this style of bread and they worked on consignment to the viceroy and the archbishop.
 Large ring loaves of choice flour known as pan floreado were available for wealthy "Creoles".
 Other styles of bread used lower-quality wheat and maize to produce pan común, pambazo and cemita.

 Pozole is mentioned in the 16th century Florentine Codex by Bernardino de Sahagún.

 In the eighteenth century, an Italian Capuchin friar, Ilarione da Bergamo, included descriptions of food in his travelogue.
 He noted that tortillas were eaten not only by the poor, but by the upper class as well.
 He described lunch fare as pork products like chorizo and ham being eaten between tortillas, with a piquant red chili sauce.
-For drink, pulque, as well as corn-based atole, and for those who could afford, it chocolate-based drinks were consumed twice a day.
+For drink, pulque, as well as corn-based atole, and for those who could afford it, chocolate-based drinks were consumed twice a day.
 According to de Bergamo's account neither coffee nor wine are consumed, and evening meals ended with a small portion of beans in a thick soup instead, "served to set the stage for drinking water".